rsignell/recipes/okonomiyaki.md

 In a large mixing bowl, whisk eggs with the soy sauce, sesame oil, and salt.
 Gradually add the flour until incorporated.
 Fold in cabbage, scallions, and shrimp.

 Warm a couple glugs of canola oil in a skillet over medium-high heat until glistening.
 Ladle the batter into the skillet as you would for regular old pancakes.
 I usually make them about the size of saucer.
 Cook on each side for about 3 minutes or until golden brown.
 Keep pancakes covered in a warm oven as you make the rest.
-Scatter sesame seeds and/or bonito flakes on top of pancakes and serve drizzled with the spicy mayo sauce and a cold pilsner.
+Scatter sesame seeds on top of pancakes and serve drizzled with the spicy mayo sauce and a cold pilsner.